 Check out Boomer Adventures in Hawaii for more fun activities.

 After crossing over the Moloka’i coast, the helicopter rises over a mountain and approaches the Halawa Valley.
 According to the official Moloka’i website, Polynesians settled here as early as 650 A.D.
 The view reminds me of the scenic drive to Halawa Valley that Alan and I took on a previous visit to Moloka’i.

 And then the helicopter rises up and over a mountain and into another valley where waterfalls stream down the steep sea cliffs.
 I can’t imagine a human ever exploring the sheer cliffs by foot.
 Everyone gets a birds-eye view when the pilot pivots the helicopter in a circle displaying the waterfalls’ mighty power.

 Throughout the trip, a combination of Hawaiian music and historical narration from the pilot filter through the noise-proof headphones that each passenger wears.
-All too soon, the Maui helicopter tour is over.
+All too soon, the helicopter ride is over.
 It’s an experience that I’ll never forget.

 Disclosure: Visit Maui and Air Maui provided this travel experience.
 But, as always, the opinions are strictly my own.